hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 *<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) directly rather than AU Base.*

 ##### Terminology Selection
 Compliance with the FHIR standard is mandatory.
-This can mean that some terminology rules are pre-determined for example supplying at least the standardised LOINC coding for vitals observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.
+This can mean that some terminology rules are pre-determined for example supplying at least the standardised LOINC coding for vital signs observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.

 When selecting terminology for use in an Australia healthcare context some rules of thumb apply:
 * SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered
-  * If a nationally agreed clinical reference set is available that should be considered as the starting position for the set of values if SNOMED CT-AU is agreed to be the terminology bound to in the HL7 AU specification
+  * Where availble, nationally agreed clinical reference set are considered as the starting position for the set of values if SNOMED CT-AU is agreed to be the terminology bound to in the HL7 AU specification
-* A peak body or other relevant national authority endorsed terminology may override the above point (e.g. RCPA endorsed pathology reporting terminology is LOINC)
+* An alternative terminology endorsed by a peak body or relevant national authority may override the preference for SNOMED CT-AU (e.g. RCPA endorsed pathology reporting terminology is LOINC)
   * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g. for pathology reporting)
 * For Australian specific demographic concepts (e.g. ADF Veteran Status or Australian Indigenous Status or Australian States and Territories) the Australian applicable standard is used.
 This often resulting in a ‘new’ FHIR code system to publish that terminology.
 That 'new' FHIR code system would be defined in AU Base.
   * Which standard is the applicable standard depends on the meaning and use of the element: